 Estate planning is the process in which a person plans the transfer of their estate they pass away.
 This can include property, money or investments.
-If you are handed down any investments, be sure to read up Roofstock Review sites so you know how to invest and manage.
-Wills are a common way a person establishes their wishes for how their estate will be distributed and taken care of after their death (Ontario Ministry of the Attorney General, 2015).
+Wills are a common way a person establishes their wishes for how their estate will be distributed and taken care of after their death (Ontario Ministry of the Attorney General, 2020).
 Power of attorney, life insurance, trusts and living wills can also be important aspects of an estate plan.

 Planning for your family’s future is not only important – it’s an extension of the love and care you provide them.
 It can also put your mind at ease knowing your family is taken care of, no matter what.
 In our Women and Financial Wellness blog series, we’re providing tips, tools and strategies for planning a more secure future for you and your family.
 Here are four tips to make estate planning easier.

 1. Include Anticipated Estate Planning Costs In Your Budget